numberoverzero/bloop/docs/user/engine.rst

 -------

 Sometimes you want to swap config for a batch of calls, without changing the engine's config for other callers.
-Because models are tied to a single engine's base :ref:`model`, a new engine with different config settings would not be able to save or load objects from the original engine.
+Because the type system backing bloop sets up some state when it encounters new models (and columns, and custom typedefs), a new engine with different config settings would not be able to save or load objects bound to the original engine.

 Instead, you can use an engine view::